Tuesday, June 8, 2010

 In recent months, two people I knew all too briefly died.
 The first was Forrest Church, minister of All Souls Unitarian Church in New York City, prolific writer, and my neighbor in the 1970s.
 He died Sept.
 24, the day after his sixty-first birthday.

 The second was Vernor Schenck, who died Oct.
-16 after learning a little more than a month earlier that he had cancer.
+16 after learning a little more than a month earlier he had cancer.
 He was 90.
 I’d met him last January during an interview after he’d learned the Public Relations Society of America had named its lifetime achievement award after him.
 During the interview, he said he had written about his life.
 “It was therapeutic, and it led to a much better relationship with my grown children.
 I’m happy to say I have a good relationship with all of them today,” he said.
 He made it clear that was his greatest achievement.

 When Schenck walked into the office a couple of months ago, I asked him how he was.
 “I’ve got cancer,” he said, “and it’s closing in fast.”